 This study has shown that QLFTM can be used on conscious dogs that have been appropriately trained: Dogs that have received regular mouth handling from an early age take on average about six weeks of training to be confident when having QLFTM images taken.
 In conscious dogs it is currently only possible to capture images of the upper jaw and it is not possible to visualise the M1 teeth in every dog and therefore further work is required to capture all the teeth currently required for VOHC approval.
 It may be possible to train dogs to hold something in their mouths, such as a wedge shaped toy, to enable the lower teeth to be visualised and with the use of lip retractors it may also be possible to visualise the M1 in some breeds of dog.
 Nevertheless, this may not be necessary as the results from the conscious dogs were comparable to the whole mouth data obtained from anaesthetised animals when teeth are undisclosed (Figure 7).

 One potential limitation of QLFTM, as for other planimetry methods, is that it is currently not possible to measure plaque depth.
 This should be possible in the future with further modification to the algorithm and validation of how plaque colour intensity relates to plaque thickness.
 There has been uncertainty about clinical relevance of methods that allow equal weighting of the gingival and coronal halves of the tooth29.
 Again, with modifications to the masking algorithms it should be possible to calculate plaque coverage at the gingival margin as for methods such as GCPI.
 Although GCPI has been shown to be quick and less resource intensive than plaque index methods for quantifying plaque and evaluating the efficacy of canine oral care products, it is still subjective.
 The ability to automate QLFTM image analysis means that it is less subjective.
 Finally, methods for measuring plaque coverage treat all teeth equally in their contribution to the total mouth plaque score (regardless of their size).
 The use of planimetric methods such as QLFTM that record the size of every tooth make it possible to calculate a whole mouth plaque score that accurately reflects the contribution of each tooth to the total amount of plaque in the mouth.
 It is worth considering whether this would give a truer reflection of a product’s ability to reduce plaque in the mouth especially since there is evidence that the total amount of plaque in the mouth is a key predictor of oral health30.
+Harvey31 quantified the similarities and differences among the crown of teeth used to generate plaque and calculus scores in dogs and cats and, due to the buccal surface area variability between teeth, questioned whether equal weighting should be given to each tooth.
+Harvey et al.32 later proposed a system for more accurately scoring gingivitis and periodontitis on a whole mouth basis.
+This system called the Total Mouth Periodontal Score (TMPS) uses weighting factors to take into consideration the differences in size of dogs’ teeth.
+The use of QLF for plaque assessment would allow the ideas explored in these two papers to be taken to their logical conclusion, as it is facile to calculate the exact percentage of tooth area in the mouth that is covered by plaque.
+This would give a total mouth plaque score that is not biased by differences in tooth area.